mjparme/socket-holder/README.md

 ## General Cleanup

 * The casing of the variables was all over the place, I standarized on camel-case and renamed accordingly (snake-case is an abomination)
-* Refactored the code so it used reusable modules and removed the duplicant text code and put it in a module so the same code could be used from multiple places
+* Refactored the code so it used reusable modules and removed the duplicate text code and put it in a module so the same code could be used from multiple places
 * Renamed some variables to have a more descriptive and/or accurate name